Birds

 - They create their own habitat as a foundational species.
 This means that their presence is relied upon by wildlife.

-- The habitat they creates is important nursery habitat for juvenile stages of critical species like salmon (coho), Dungeness crab, and pacific herring.
+- The habitat they create is important nursery habitat for juvenile stages of critical species like salmon (coho), Dungeness crab, and pacific herring.

 - It is an important food source for the black brant, a sensitive migratory bird species listed by Oregon Department of Fish and Wildlife (ODFW).